 Hajar travelled back and forth between the two hills seven times in the scorching Saudi heat before returning to her son, Ismael, only to find a water well revealed where baby Ismael’s heel had been striking the ground as he screamed with thirst.
 Some Muslims believe Angel Jibreel hit the ground with his wing to reveal this miraculous spring, known as Zamzam.
 The well saved Hajar and Ismael’s life.
 It’s said that the well was God’s reward for her patience.

-Muslim’s recite Zamzam’s miracle to their children and pilgrims drink the well’s holy water believed to have healing powers.
-Originally the water from the well was drawn via ropes and buckets while pilgrims drank at it’s source.
-Now, it’s protected from the public and a high-tech hydraulic systems draws the water from the ground.
+Muslim’s recite Zamzam’s miracle to their children and pilgrims drink the well’s holy water, which is believed to have healing powers.
+Originally, the water from the well was drawn via ropes and buckets while pilgrims drank at it’s source.
+Now it’s protected from the public and a high-tech hydraulic systems draws the water from the ground.
 Zamzam water is available throughout the Masjid al-Haram via water fountains.

 Unlike Hajar’s harrowing experience, we walked on a covered and well ventilated marbled path that connects the Safa and Marwa hills.
 I personally found this step of the ritual tranquil—I walked down the wide path without being pushed, shoved or kicked and I thought of Hajar’s fight to save her child as mothers do every day.

 Taqsir, Exiting Irham: Taqsir is the act of cutting one’s hair, and the last step of the Umrah rituals.
 It’s meant to demonstrate sincerity and humility to Allah without caring for one's physical appearance.